bitrise-io/devcenter/_articles/en/api/managing-build-artifacts.md

 - builds
 - api
 - artifacts
-summary: 'If you add the Deploy to bitrise.io step to your workflow, once the build has run, you can access the build’s artifacts in the APPS & ARTIFACTS tab.
+description: 'If you add the Deploy to bitrise.io step to your workflow, once the build has run, you can access the build’s artifacts in the APPS & ARTIFACTS tab.
 You can manage the generated artifacts with our API. '
 menu: